 - F. Promise of continuation of benefits for the notice period;

-In some cases, employers offer an employee a severance package in Ontario consisting of the above-noted entitlements plus certain other fringe monies which are generally not required by statute, including: career transition services, continued use of company property such as vehicles, banked sick or vacation pay and an offer to pay for a legal consultation to calculate and review the severance package.
+In some cases, employers offer an employee a termination offer in Ontario consisting of the above-noted entitlements plus certain other fringe monies which are generally not required by statute, including: career transition services, continued use of company property such as vehicles, banked sick or vacation pay and an offer to pay for a legal consultation to calculate and review the severance package.

 Some employers offer to write the employee a positive reference letter to be included in the severance package, but this is not required.

-There are countless other things that may or may not be required in a severance package depending on the specific circumstances and contract (written, implied or oral) such as:
+There are countless other things that may or may not be required in a termination offer depending on the specific circumstances and contract (written, implied or oral) such as:

 - A. Payment of an annual bonus;